Sign Up for Ross Communications

 The Alumni Board of Governors award is a need, merit, and community service award.
 An application is required.
 One second-year MBA student is selected to receive $7500.

-The Ross Community Impact Scholarship offers funding to second-year MBA students with strong academic records who contribute exceptional leadership to the MBA community or their chosen field of study.
-Recipients receive $20,000 in scholarship during their second year of the program.
-Students interested in applying can contact roassadmissions@umich.edu.
+The Ross Community Impact Scholarship offers funding to first-year MBA students with strong academic records who contribute exceptional impact to the MBA community or their chosen field of study.
+Recipients receive up to $10,000 in scholarship during their second year of the program.
+For more scholarship details, please see the Ross Community Impact Scholarship Overview.

 McGowan Fellowships are awarded to eligible second-year MBA students who are in the top 5% of their class, are non-dual degree students, and meet other qualifications.
 Recipients will receive a full-tuition scholarship for the second year of their program.